-The battery is also amazing, as it has a 4300 mAh capacity, so you can use it the whole day without charging.
+The battery is also amazing, as it has a 4300 mAh capacity, so I tested and used it the whole day without charging.

-As we already mentioned the phone has a 6.8” display, and for easier use, it also comes with a stylus pen.
+As I’ve already mentioned the phone has a 6.8” display, and for easier use, it also comes with a stylus pen.

 5. Samsung Galaxy S10+

 The next Samsung phone on the list is the well-known Samsung Galaxy S10+ which was Samsung’s flagship phone of 2019.

 It has all the features you need for making high-quality streams and it’s also not that expensive compared to the newer S20 ultra.